PranavEranki/PyNote/README.md

 If you encounter other errors, please bring up an issue on the repo site.
 I will gladly look into it.

 ### Current problems
-The profile pic png is currently not working
+The profile pic png is currently not working.

+### Admin credentials
+The admin site for this website is (website_name)/admin.
+If you are locally hosting it, go to 127.0.0.1:8000/admin to view the admin site.
+Then, to login, the email is 'admin@PyNote.com', with the password being 'admin123' - the apostrophes are not included.

 ## Screenshots